Kadantte/book/src/ch05-01-defining-structs.md

 valid after creating `user2`.
 Both `active` and `sign_in_count` are types that implement the `Copy` trait, so the behavior we discussed in the [“Stack-Only
 Data: Copy”][copy]<!-- ignore --> section would apply.
-We can still use `user1.email` in this example, since its value was _not_ moved out.
+We can still use `user1.email` in this example, because its value was not moved out of `user1`.

 ### Using Tuple Structs Without Named Fields to Create Different Types